icon-project/documentation/quick-start-template.md

 excerpt: ""
 ---

-## Intended Audience

-Describe intended audience.

-## Purpose

-Purpose of this quick-start guide.
+Purpose and scope of this quick-start guide.
 Briefly mention what users will learn from this tutorial.

 ## Prerequisite